a guide to nyc's best drag shows during pride

 Pride Month in New York is almost upon us, which means a seemingly infinite amount of kikis, LGBTQ celebration and, of course, drag shows.
 Although one of your stops must be the NYC Pride Parade in the West Village, the festivities really last all month long.

 All around the city you’ll be able to find events to celebrate being queer, but with so many fetes to choose from (and so many parties to attend) it can be hard to determine which events are worth your while.
 Get your glitter ready, your pumps on and your wigs ready to be snatched.
-From Pieces in Hell’s Kitchen to Metropolitan in Brooklyn, below is a guide to the hottest NYC spots for drag shows.
+From Pieces in Greenwich Village to Metropolitan in Brooklyn, below is a guide to the hottest NYC spots for drag shows.

 If you’re looking for an iconic evening, LIPS is a must.
 Not only does the New York institution have nightly drag dinner shows like “Dragalicious Karaoke” and a celebrity impersonations show like “Dinner With The Divas,” but LIPS is known for its drag brunch experiences like its Sunday Broadway Brunch hosted by theater queen Ginger Snapt.
 And these working girls pull double duty as both cabaret performers and servers.
 Werk!